Wollongong: Urban structure

 The CBD is a major commercial hub containing many department stores and specialty shops, offices, and entertainment venues.
 It is centred on the Crown Street Mall and Wollongong Central, and approximates the area bounded by Market, Corrimal, and Burelli streets and the railway line.
 Surrounding the CBD lies a mixture of parks, reserves, light commercial property, houses and multi-story residential units.
 Multi-story housing is evident particularly on Smith's Hill, north-east of the CBD, reflecting the popularity of combining inner-city living, coastal views and a beachside lifestyle.

 To the east of the city lies Flagstaff Point, a rocky headland with eroded low cliffs topped by a grassy hill.
 The northern side of the point was excavated by convict labour to form Belmore Basin.
 This was later extended with the northern breakwater to create Wollongong Harbour.
 The area is the site of a historic colonial fort, several restored cannons and two lighthouses, a feature peculiar to the east coast of Australia.
-The older Wollongong Breakwater Lighthouse located at the harbour entrance was made of wrought iron plates in 1871 and has become an icon of the city.
+The older Wollongong Breakwater Lighthouse at the harbour entrance was made of wrought iron plates in 1871, and has become an icon of the city.
 The newer Wollongong Head Lighthouse was constructed in 1936 atop the Flagstaff Hill and is still used in the early 21st century.
 Belmore Basin houses the commercial fishing fleet and Fisherman's Co-op, while the main harbour shelters private vessels.

 The main beaches of central Wollongong are North Wollongong (or simply North [gong]) Beach, extending from the harbour up to the Fairy lagoon and Puckeys Estate Reserve, and Wollongong City Beach, extending south from Flagstaff Point and into Coniston Beach.